mymagic/magicbeans/README.md

 1. Your tweet.
 (Pre-populated message can be customized)
 2. Link to Eventbrite event within the tweet.
 3. Picture of Activity as the image.

+#Mailchimp Set Up

+1. Log in to your Mailchimp Account.
+2. Click on your account name on the top right of the interphase.
+3. Select Account.
+4. Go to Extra, click on API Keys.
+5. Create a key if you do not currently have one.
+6. Copy the API Key into the Settings page.
+7. Configure the custom invitation message that will appear at the top of your email.

+Example:

+> "Custom Message Goes Here!"

+> Below are details of the event:
+>
+>Program Name : MaGIC Techinical Bootcamps
+>
+>Event Name : Web Development Bootcamp
+>
+>Description : Whether you are a recent graduate, a non-technical founder or a career-switcher, you can become a highly-skilled web developer.
+Our 9 week long full time web development class takes you from zero to hero.
+When you complete it, you'll have all the skills needed to rapidly deploy your visions.
+The next intake in November is already full.
+Apply NOW for the next intake.
+Slots are limited and they are going fast.
+When you graduate, you may go directly to work as a web developer or continue with one of our other excellent training programs.
+>
+>Speaker : Various Instructors
+>
+>Speaker Bio : Web/Rails Developer
+>
+>Key Takeaways : Learn Web Dev
+>
+>Date : 2015-05-15 - 2015-05-19